8 Travel Tips – How Not to Ruin Your Vacation Abroad

 Some things you forget can be bought on your trip – comb, towel, slippers, socks, even shoes or a power bank.

-After you’ve left, you can’t buy – your passport, driver’s license, certain medications, medical appliances (mouth guards), contact lenses, glasses, and sometimes even an English-language book (depending on the country you’re visiting, some have limited selections of English-language literature).
+You can’t buy the following things while abroad: your passport, driver’s license, certain medications, medical appliances (mouth guards), contact lenses, glasses, and sometimes even an English-language book (depending on the country you’re visiting, some have limited selections of English-language literature).

 |Be sure to pack the essentials and take fifteen minutes each day for a couple of days before you leave to ensure you’ve remembered everything you’ll need.|

-The day before your departure, double-check you have your essentials, let go of your worries, trust that you have everything you need and set off.
+The day before your departure, double-check you have your essentials, read this list of travel tips one last time, let go of your worries, trust that you have everything you need and set off.
 Rest assured that you probably have everything you need and anything you’ve forgotten – you can buy when you get there.

+The third tip on the list is on how to travel and vacation on a cheap budget.
 It’s easy to get ahead of ourselves when we’re planning a trip.
-No one wants to end up in a hotel or hostel that doesn’t feel safe, sanitary or like it’s a place where you can get good sleep.
+No one wants to end up in a hotel or hostel that doesn’t feel safe, sanitary or comfortable.

-As a result, it’s common for travelers to choose more expensive accommodation or travel options to ensure we will be happy with where we’re staying and how we’re getting there.
+As a result, it’s common for travelers to choose more expensive accommodation or travel options to ensure they’ll be happy with their accommodation and how they’re getting there.

 At the same time, going over budget can be stressful.
 Fortunately, there are some simple ways of checking what you’re getting yourself into before choosing a hotel, train cabin class, tour or anything else.

-The first method is by reading the reviews.
+My first travel tip here is to read the reviews.
 If you’re on a budget and you’re using one of the online booking platforms like Airbnb or Booking, the best way to understand the standards and quality of an accommodation before booking it is by taking a few minutes of reading the reviews of each place you are considering.

 It seems no single place will please 100% of the guests that stay there.
 However, if an accommodation has a pattern of low reviews with different guests complaining about the same problem, it’s likely the problem truly exists.